 - In the event of a matter being unresolved an external independent adjudicating panel would be set up with a legal representative and English UK support member.
 In this case the complaint should be put in writing and sent to The Ombudsman, English UK, 47 Brunswick Court, Tanner Street, London SE1 3LH. firstname.lastname@example.org

-- Torquay International School does not accept any liability in the case of illness, accident, loss or damage to personal items or property occurring on the school premises or where accommodation/transport has been booked through the school – except where such liability is imposed under UK law
+- IH Torquay does not accept any liability in the case of illness, accident, loss or damage to personal items or property occurring on the school premises or where accommodation/transport has been booked through the school – except where such liability is imposed under UK law

-- Torquay International School does not accept any liability for losses or additional expenses due to cancellation or delays to your travel service – we strongly recommend that you travel with adequate insurance.
+- IH Torquay does not accept any liability for losses or additional expenses due to cancellation or delays to your travel service – we strongly recommend that you travel with adequate insurance.